-When we state that f has a sparse Hessian, it is understood that the representation of the Taylor second order expansion or any other fully quadratic model is a sparse linear combination of the elements of the canonical basis $\bar{\phi}$ (see (1)).
-However, the basis $\bar{\phi}$ is not orthogonal on $B{\infty}(x_0; \Delta)$.
-Hence we are interested in models that have sparse representation in the orthonormal basis ψ of Definition 4.2.
-Fortunately, basis ψ can be obtained from $\bar{\phi}$ through a few simple transformations.
-In particular, the sparsity of the Hessian of a quadratic model q will be carried over to sparsity in the representation of q in ψ , since, due to the particular structure of ψ , the expansion coefficients in ψ_Q will be multiples of the ones in $\bar{\phi}Q$, thus guaranteeing that if the coefficients in the latter are h-sparse, so are the ones in the former.
+When we state that f has a sparse Hessian, it is understood that the representation of the Taylor second order expansion, or of any other fully quadratic model of f, is a sparse linear combination of the elements of the canonical basis φ (see (1)).
+However, the basis φ is not orthogonal on $B{\infty}(x_0; \Delta)$.
+Hence we are interested in models that have a sparse representation in the orthonormal basis ψ of Definition 4.2.
+Fortunately, basis ψ can be obtained from φ through a few simple transformations.
+In particular, the sparsity of the Hessian of a quadratic model m will be carried over to sparsity in the representation of m in ψ , since the expansion coefficients in ψ_Q will be multiples of the ones in φ_Q , thus guaranteeing that if the coefficients in the latter are h-sparse, so are the ones in the former.